Real Estate - BSc (Hons)

 Valuation is central to the work of the professional real estate surveyor.
 Valuation expertise is used in a wide range of real estate contexts including investment, asset management, property development and maintenance management.

-Property fund management is a relatively new core competence for the real estate and development professional (Chartered Surveyor).
-Accordingly, a comprehensive grounding in the principles and practice of property investment and finance is essential.
+Property fund management is a relatively new core competence for the real estate and development (chartered surveyor) professional.
+It forms an important sector sitting above the physical property asset management layer.
+Accordingly, a comprehensive grounding in the principles and practice of property investment and finance is essential for this sector.

 The module introduces and develops the concept and practice of property fund management in relation to real world market activity and includes a consideration of property finance.
-This will increase your awareness of the role of property as an investment asset class, its use as an investment and the means of financing property investments and developments.
+This gives you an increasing awareness of the role of property as an investment asset class, its use as an investment and the means of financing property investments and developments.
 In particular, it emphasises both theoretical and analytical aspects of property decision making in the context of property portfolios formation and management.

 In your first year, you’ll be introduced to the built environment, learning about building technology and innovation, valuation and economics, and the fundamentals of property law.